playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Step 2: Add File and Directory List {#challenge-step-2}

-Now that we have the scaffolding established for our directory and files lists, let's add in some items to display to the user!
+Now that we have the scaffolding established for our directory and file lists, let's add in some items to display to the user!

 We should have a list that includes: